Scalable architecture for measurement induced squeezed light interferometers: Experimental demonstration

 \section{Experimental demonstration}

-Having introduced the concept of implementing a large squeezed-light beam splitter network via measurement-induced interaction, we now experimentally demonstrate it using the setup in Fig.~\ref{fig:cluster}d.
-We employ a configuration with two cascaded asymmetric fiber interferometers, generating a 2D graph state within two optical spatial modes (denoted A and B) \cite{cluster19}, with the first interferometer introducing a delay of $K_1=1$ clock cycle and the second interferometer a delay of $K_2=8$ clock cycles.
-We inject squeezed vacuum states generated by optical parametric oscillators (OPOs) into modes A and B with, respectively, 2.3 dB and 3 dB of squeezing in conjugate quadratures \cite{supp}.
+We now experimentally demonstrate the measurement-induced squeezed-light network using the setup in Fig.~\ref{fig:cluster}d.
+We employ a configuration with two cascaded asymmetric fiber interferometers, generating a 2D graph state within two optical spatial modes (denoted A and B), with the first interferometer introducing a delay of $K_1=1$ clock cycle and the second interferometer a delay of $K_2=8$ clock cycles.
+We inject squeezed vacuum states generated by optical parametric oscillators (OPOs) into modes A and B with, respectively, 2.3 dB and 3.0 dB of squeezing in conjugate quadratures \cite{supp}, i.e.\ keeping $\vec r_\text{in}$ fixed.

 The squeezed states are generated in the continuous wave regime, but the temporal structure introduced by the delay lines effectively defines time bins of duration 246.9 ns, corresponding to the $\sim$50 m length of the first fiber delay.
 Within these time bins, we define an anti-symmetric temporal mode that matches the OPO bandwidth but filters out noisy frequencies close to DC \cite{cluster19}.
 We detect both modes A and B with homodyne detectors: Mode A is measured in a variable basis $\vec{\theta}$, while the resulting measurement-induced graph state in mode B is characterized by $x$ (position) and $p$ (momentum) quadrature measurements.
 The 2D cluster state, ideally, extends infinitely.
 However, to generate finite parametrized states, we ``chop'' the 2D cluster using $x$-quadrature measurements, which remove correlations.
 Given the Gaussian nature of the state, full characterization is achieved by determining its multimode covariance matrix, which involves measuring all correlations for complete direct determination.
-To limit the number of measurements, we apply prior information about the state’s alignment in phase space and leverage the expected symmetry of the matrix, thereby reducing the number of required measurements considerably (for details, see \cite{supp}).
+To limit the number of measurements, we leverage the expected symmetry of the covariance matrix, thereby reducing the number of required measurements considerably (for details, see \cite{supp}).